The Asymptotically Safe Standard Model: From quantum gravity to dynamical chiral symmetry breaking: Acknowledgments

 \section{Acknowledgments}

-We thank T.~Denz, F.~Goertz, C.~Wetterich, and M.~Yamada for discussions and comments on the manuscript. \'A.~Pastor-Guti\'errez thanks T.~Denz for technical support on \textsc{VertEXpand}.
+We thank T.~Denz, G.~de Brito, H.~Gies, F.~Goertz, B.~Knorr, A.~Pereira, M.~Schiffer, G.~P.~Vacca, C.~Wetterich, N.~Wink, M.~Yamada, and L.~Zambelli for discussions. \'A.~Pastor-Guti\'errez thanks T.~Denz for technical support on \textsc{VertEXpand}.
 M.~Reichert acknowledges support by the Science and Technology Research Council (STFC) under the Consolidated Grant ST/T00102X/1.
 This work is supported by EMMI, and is funded by Germany’s Excellence Strategy EXC 2181/1 - 390900948 (the Heidelberg STRUCTURES Excellence Cluster) and the DFG Collaborative Research Centre "SFB 1225 (ISOQUANT)".